-By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this qualification, you must meet the assessment requirements of MSF20522 Certificate II in Furniture Making Pathways https://training.gov.au/Training/Details/MSF20522.
-You will be expected to complete all Registered Training Organisation (RTO) and NESA requirements.
-To gain the full qualification you must achieve 12 units of competency.
+By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this VET qualification, you must meet the assessment requirements of MSF20516 Certificate II in Furniture Making Pathways https://training.gov.au/Training/Details/MSF20516.
+You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+To gain this full qualification, you must achieve 5 core and 7 elective units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.